History of Tiger in Timeline

 2017: Cat Classification Task Force revised felid taxonomy

-In 2017, the Cat Classification Task Force of the IUCN Cat Specialist Group revised felid taxonomy in accordance with the 2015 two-subspecies proposal, recognizing only P. t. tigris and P. t. sondaica.
+In 2017, the Cat Classification Task Force of the IUCN Cat Specialist Group revised felid taxonomy in accordance with the 2015 two-subspecies proposal and recognised only P. t. tigris and P. t. sondaica.

-The classification recognised by the Cat Classification Task Force in 2017 reflected the classification of the tiger as of 2005.
+In 2017, the Cat Classification Task Force recognized the classification of the tiger as of 2005.

 2018: Tiger is the most popular wild animal